Ap Bac Battlefield

-Early in the war, on the 2nd of January 1963, The Battle of Ap Bac took place on a forgotten field deep in to The Mekong Delta.
 It all started as radio traffic suspected to be from the VC was intercepted, indicating presence of significant forces in the area.
-This triggered units of ARVN to move north towards the area to search them out.
+This triggered units of ARVN to move north towards the area to weed them out.

 Unfortunately for them, it seems their plan had been compromised and the VC forces that were hiding in the tree line were expecting them.
-As the battle played out, it became clear that the VC forces were able to hold the attacking forces back and cause them significant losses.
-Despite heavy bombardment from air and artillery, the VC forces were able to slip away with relatively small casualty numbers.
-Both sides would see this as a success for their forces for different reasons but perhaps the VC forces were the ones that came out on the winning side.
+As the battle played out, it became clear that the VC forces managed to hold the attacking forces back and cause them significant losses.
+Despite heavy bombardment from air and artillery, the VC forces were able to melt away with relatively small casualty numbers.
+Both sides would see this as a success for their forces for different reasons but it would appear the VC forces were the ones that came out on the winning side.

-The bases and battlefields of southern and western III Corps and eastern IV Corps were close together and over the years only a few places would not have seen significant fighting.
+The bases and battlefields of southern and western III Corps and eastern IV Corps were close together and over the years only a few places would not have seen fighting.
 While driving the road west from My Tho towards Can Tho one will pass plenty of significant war sites.
-For more interesting reading about another early battlefield, go to Go Quang Cung.
+For more interesting reading about another early battlefield check out Go Quang Cung.